Ashok0/EnderalVREssentials-Nightly/README.md

 [**Kanjs - Bird Nests and Eggs - up to 4k v1.3**](https://www.nexusmods.com/skyrimspecialedition/mods/64905?tab=files): Kanjs - Nests and Eggs is a mod that retexture all bird nests, eggs and remeshes all nests!

+[**Kanjs Nests Egg Harvesting Fix v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/79026?tab=files): This is a mesh replacer for the eggs in Kanjs nests mod.
+When you harvest this mesh, one egg is removed in keeping with the amount of eggs you receive.

 [**Terrain LOD for Septentrional Landscapes v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/39563): New overhaul for Terrain LOD landscape textures that corresponds with the texture mods you have installed..
 - Only used for terrain noise texture.
 Remove ALL files except for the \textures\ folder.